Bishop Pursglove C of E Primary School

 We know that in July 2020 an NHS survey found that 1 in 6 children aged 5-16 years had a probable mental health need.
 For adults in June 2020 the Office of National statistics suggests that this is 1 in 5.
 We also know that early help is the best way to help people cope with mental health issues.

-Mrs Kilford our Mental Health lead in school and can be contacted in person or via email (headteacher@bishoppursglove.derbyshire.sch.uk).
+Mrs Craig our Mental Health lead in school and can be contacted in person or via email sarahc136@st-georgescofe.derbyshire.sch.uk

 Our Family Support worker is based at Lady Manners Secondary School and may be able to offer support to families experiencing challenges around mental health.
 Please ask for more information if you feel you may need support.